BoilerplateMVC/Marionette-Require-Boilerplate/README.markdown

    7. Next, type `nodemon` (this will start your Node.js web server and restart the server any time you make a file change thanks to the wonderful **nodemon** library)
    8. To view the demo page, go to `http://localhost:8001`
    9. To view the Jasmine test suite page, go to `http://localhost:8001/specRunner.html`
+   10. Type `grunt` to run your grunt build and create minified .js and .css files
-   10. Enjoy using Marionette, Backbone, Require, Grunt, Lodash, jQuery, jQueryUI, jQuery Mobile, Twitter Bootstrap, and Handlebars (enjoyment optional)
+   11. Enjoy using Marionette, Backbone, Require, Grunt, Lodash, jQuery, jQueryUI, jQuery Mobile, Twitter Bootstrap, and Handlebars!

 #Tour of the Boilerplate Files